coconup/nomadpi-core-api/README.md

-# VanPi core API
+# nomadPi core API

-This project is a streamlined version of the original [VanPi OS](https://github.com/Pekaway/VAN_PI/tree/main/VanPi-OS), designed to provide essential functionality for hardware operation through an HTTP API.
+This project is designed to provide essential functionality for hardware operation of nomadPi through an HTTP API.
 The primary purpose is to allow control of connected devices via any client that can interact with the API.

 ## Features